Empire 8: History

 The Empire 8 can trace its beginnings back to 1964 with the founding of the Independent College Athletic Conference (ICAC).
 At this time, the conference was made up of Alfred University, Clarkson University, Hobart College, Rensselaer Polytechnic Institute (RPI), St. Lawrence University, and Union College.
 After Union left the league, Ithaca College and Rochester Institute of Technology (RIT) joined the ICAC.

 In 1991, the ICAC regrouped to become the Empire Athletic Association (EAA), with Clarkson leaving and Hartwick College joining to replace the spot.
 Hobart/William Smith, RPI, and St. Lawrence left in 1993, to be replaced by Elmira College, Nazareth College, and Utica University.
 Alfred re-joined and St. John Fisher College joined the league in 1998.

 The EAA became the Empire 8 Athletic Conference in 1999, hosting 13 sports.

 Stevens Institute of Technology joined as a field hockey member beginning in 2006 and became a full member in 2007.
 RIT announced on June 5, 2009 that it planned to leave the Empire 8 for the Liberty League beginning in the fall of the 2011–12 season.
 Houghton College also announced that they would join the Empire 8 in the 2012–13 season as they transitioned from a school of the National Association of Intercollegiate Athletics (NAIA) to NCAA Division III status; they became full D-III members in 2016.

 The most recent changes to the conference's membership were published in the 2018–19 school year.
 First, Stevens announced in August 2018 that it would leave the E8 at the end of the 2018–19 school year to rejoin the Middle Atlantic Conferences after an absence of more than 40 years.
 Stevens joined the MAC's Freedom Conference.
 In January 2019, the E8 reported that Stevens would eventually be replaced by Keuka College in 2020–21, and in March, The Sage Colleges merged Russell Sage College and Sage College of Albany, effectively making the former women-only Russell Sage co-educational in fall 2020.

 On July 15, 2020, the Empire 8 postponed all fall sports, but provided conference championships in those sports in spring 2021.
-On August 26, 2021, Medaille posted its admission to the E8 in 2022–23 from the Allegheny Mountain Collegiate Conference.
+On August 26, 2021, the E8 admitted Medaille for 2022–23, joining from the Allegheny Mountain Collegiate Conference.

+In 2023, three State University of New York schools will all join the Empire 8, beginning in the 2024–25 academic year: Starting with the State University of New York at Brockport (SUNY Brockport) and the State University of New York at Geneseo (SUNY Geneseo) on August 21; followed by the State University of New York Polytechnic Institute (SUNY Poly) on November 20.